The Xakia legal matter management software connects in-house legal teams with business clients to maximize strategic impact and demonstrate legal...

 More than ever before, it’s important to have a system.
 And more and more small Legal Departments are finding that Agile can be that system.

 Download the Agile 101 white paper to get started

-If you’re ready to get started, download our complimentary white paper, Agile 101: A Guide for Lawyers.
+If you’re ready to get started on Agile for your Legal Department, download our complimentary white paper, Agile 101: A Guide for Lawyers.
 If your team needs help right now with a matter management solution, contact the team at Xakia today.